Redefining resilience in buildings – From past to today and future conditions

 Sustainability focuses on meeting the needs of the present without compromising the ability of future generations to meet their needs.
 Resilience ensures that even during unforeseen events, it does not fail catastrophically and continues operations.
 Resilience planning allows communities, infrastructures and systems to bounce back after events.

-Resilience through repair and reuse (including many other Rs) is a relatively new and rapidly developing building phenomenon.
+Resilience through repair and reuse (including many other Rs) is a relatively new and rapidly developing phenomenon in building.
 Resilient design and architecture find ways to extend the use of buildings.
 A very high level would be the resilience plan for the unexpected, which could, for example, involve fixing a building after an unforeseen event.
 This also embodies the idea of a circular economy, allowing buildings, for example, to be disassembled and reused in future projects after unforeseen events.

 Designing for resilience means accounting for both current and future conditions

 Resilience is about being prepared and mitigating negative impacts.
 However, we can be even more holistically prepared to support, adapt and maintain buildings.
 It is a way of considering a building's larger impact in unexpected events.
-As unforeseen events become more frequent, unpredictable, and intense, buildings still must adapt to protect lives, systems and environments.
-Resilience in buildings is no longer an option; it is a necessity that demands action from all, such as investors, architects, engineers and others involved.
+As unforeseen events become more frequent, unpredictable, and intense, buildings must still adapt to protect lives, systems, and environments.
+Resilience in buildings is no longer an option; it is a necessity that demands action from all involved, such as investors, architects, engineers, and others.

 Would you like to know more about resilience?

-Here is a whitepaper on how to create indoor climate resilience in buildings.
+Here is a white paper on how to create indoor climate resilience in buildings.
 This paper is based on well-founded research and academic findings from the most recent pandemic.
-The conclusions presented in research are made from studying the time when everyone had to learn how to live and cope in a pandemic state, when trial and error was the way forward and when effective measures were intensely debated.
+The conclusions presented in research are drawn from studying the period when everyone had to learn how to live and cope in a pandemic, when trial and error was the way forward, and when effective measures were intensely debated.
 Across the available research, it becomes clear that mechanical ventilation is a key component in tackling airborne transmission and strengthening resilience for future pandemics.